Inheritance tax FAQs

 Will I have to pay inheritance tax on my pension?

 Pensions are usually exempt from inheritance tax.
 Depending on factors like the type of pension and the age you die, you can bequeath your pension money relatively easily.
+However, please be aware that the Autumn Budget 2024 announced Inherited pensions will be brought into inheritance tax from April 2027.

 Distribution of your pension assets will not usually be covered by your Will, however.
 You will have to tell your pension provider ahead of time who you want to inherit any of your remaining pension funds when you die.